christianlung/Battleship/README.md

 # Battleship

-I recreated the classic 2-player game of Battleship, employing knowledge of C++ data structures, inheritance, pointer and destructors, and algorithm-based thinking.
+I recreated the classic 2-player game of Battleship, employing knowledge of C++ data structures, Object-Oriented programming, pointer and destructors, and algorithm-based thinking.

 <h2>Gameplay</h2>
 <b>Objective:</b> try to sink all enemy ships in a vast ocean (10x10 board) through strategic prediction before your ships are sunk.